-Applicant shall not take any action which would affect County facilities prior to a preconstruction meeting and the submission of a written construction schedule to the County Engineering Division.
+Applicant shall not take any action that would affect County facilities prior to a pre-construction meeting and the submission of a written construction schedule to the County Engineering Division.

 J. Pre-Construction Requirements

 No construction is to commence on improvements under County jurisdiction until the following items have been satisfied: